svsvenu/svsvenu.github.io/_posts/2015-8-10-Webmethods on Docker.md

 ###Step 3 - Build the base docker image.

-At this point, we need to save the image.
-We will be running the installer inside the docker image/container ( Still using the terms interchangeable, there might be a day where i could differentiate the nuances ).
+At this point, we need to build the image.
+We will be running the installer inside the docker image/container ( Still using the terms interchangeably, there might be a day where i could differentiate the nuances ).
 Go to your docker terminal, cd to the directory where you put the installers and Dockerfile and run the following command